cbrightly/content/nautilus/learn/exchanges_en.md

 Note: Exchanges with multiple currencies usually allow trading between BTC and one other currency at a time only, though as platforms become more like the mainstream forex industry, at least one ([Quoine](https://www.quoine.com/)) has begun to offer trading between local currencies without touching bitcoin at all.

 Advanced-feature professional exchanges are often based outside the US and EU, and include [OKCoin](https://www.okcoin.com/) (China/Singapore), [Huobi](https://www.huobi.com/?lang=en) and its partners (China) and [Bitfinex](https://www.bitfinex.com/) (Hong Kong).

 ### Non-fiat exchanges  ###

 These exchanges can offer some or all of the services listed above, but with a twist: trades, purchases, sales, deposits and withdrawals are available in cryptocurrency only.
 They do not trade in national/fiat currencies at all.

-Non-fiat exchanges usually specialize in trading between multiple cryptocurrencies, including bitcoin and hundreds of popular and obscure ‘altcoins’ [LINK to ALTCOINS].
+Non-fiat exchanges usually specialize in trading between multiple cryptocurrencies, including bitcoin and hundreds of popular and obscure ‘altcoins’.
 As well as offering more variety (and volatility), non-fiat exchanges are often not subject to as much regulation as fiat-money exchanges, including know-your-customer and anti-money laundering (KYC-AML) identification requirements.
 This may change in future, though, as such exchanges become more popular.

 Examples of non-fiat, multiple cryptocurrency exchanges are [Cryptsy](https://www.cryptsy.com/) and [Poloniex](https://poloniex.com/), while [CoinArch](https://www.coinarch.com/) offers basic bitcoin derivatives and dollar-value balances without trading in actual dollars.